ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

-Note that a Media-Type-Name can also be used with the CBOR-encoded Record form, for example if it is known that the receiver cannot handle CoAP Content-Formats, or (unlike the case in point) if a CoAP Content-Format ID has not been registrered.
+Note that a Media-Type-Name can also be used with the CBOR-encoded Record form, for example if it is known that the receiver cannot handle CoAP Content-Formats, or (unlike the case in point) if a CoAP Content-Format ID has not been registered.

 ~~~ cbor-diag
 {::include cddl/cmw-example-2.diag}